EdenRidgway/XY-Wifi-Clock/Readme.md

 * No need to install mobile app.
 Functionality controlled from ESP8285 on the clock.
 * Easy setup of connection to Wifi network using temporary access point.
 * Synchronisation with a Network Time Protocol server (NTP) to get the correct time.
-* After a power failure it should be able to restore the correct time without any user intervention (saved Wifi credentials and timezone).
+* After a power failure it should be able to restore the correct time without any user intervention (saved Wifi credentials with specified timezone).

 Note that the ability to change the timezone is on the to do list.
 For the time being you will need to look at the available list of timezones in UpdateTimeTask.h and change the line updateTimeTask->setTimeZone("BST") to match your target timezone.
 Since the list is somewhat limited at the moment there is a decent chance you may need to add your timezone.